Everyone is a trauma survivor

 If you can answer "yes" to any of these, you are a trauma survivor.
 Here's the thing about trauma, you don't need a diagnosis of PTSD or to have experienced "real" trauma like rape to have been affected by a traumatic event and while some populations are more inclined to be trauma survivors than not (people who grow up in violent neighborhoods or communities for example), I believe that everyone is a trauma survivor.
 I think this because I have yet to meet someone whose either hasn't disclosed trauma or whose behavior hasn't led me to think of them as someone who has experienced trauma.

 That's your new girlfriend's dad, your boss and your favorite barista.
 But that's also your best friend, sister-in-law and mom.
 Overwhelming?
 Maybe.
 Perhaps, however, it can be liberating.
 What would it be like, for example, to see the grocery store cashier as a trauma survivor?
 Can you walk in someone else's shoes for a moment by envisioning them as a trauma survivor instead of someone who doesn't follow directions or makes poor health choices?
-Imagine what could be possible when we stop blaming people for their "bad behavior" and instead adopt an attitude of curiosity about their experience as a way to serve them better.
+Imagine what could be possible when we stop blaming people for their "bad behavior" and instead focus on relationship building as a way to serve them better.
 You can't judge and be curious at the same time; those attitudes don't sync.
 But here's the real clincher: you can actually get ahead/do better and be more successful when you start to view everyone through the trauma lens.
-Here's why:

 When you assume past trauma about the person in front of you, you are in a better position to meet that person where she is at, instead of where you think she should be.
+You're a learner, not a knower.
 Meet someone where they are and you get a client who:

-- goes along with the plan (usually helping to create it);
+- goes along with the plan (by helping to create it);

 - follows directions;